 I. Course Description

 The course studies the psychosocial and physical health and well being of those who work in emergency services to include first responders and dealing with work related stress.
 It identifies the different types of stress including burnout, compassion fatigue, and vicarious traumatization.
 The concepts of burnout and vicarious traumatization are also discussed.
 Discussions include: Work related stress and burnout and the relationships between the types of occupational stress.

 II.
 Goals and Learning Outcomes

-Students will describe basics in crisis care.
+Students will describe basics f compassion fatigue.